Queen Elizabeth's Doctors Concerned For Her Health, Close Family Members Informed: Buckingham Palace

 The statement further adds that the queen, 96, remains comfortable and at Balmoral, the queen’s royal residence in Scotland.
 Immediate family members have been informed and are currently traveling to Balmoral.
-Also Read - Newly Appointed UK PM Liz Truss Promises To Transform Britain Into 'Aspiration Nation'
+Also Read - Queen Elizabeth II Health LIVE: Royal Family Gathers At Bedside; Britain Concerned

 MY THOUGHTS ARE WITH MAJESTY: BRITAIN PM